gravitational/teleport/rfd/0143-external-k8s-joining.md

 includes checking that the pod and service account listed within the JWT claims exist and are running.
 This increases the complexity of falsifying a token and also ensures that a token cannot be used beyond the lifetime of the pod it is bound to.
+We can mimic this by using a very short time to live for the JWT (30 seconds).

 However, this join method is still more secure than the long-lived secret based `token` join method that operators are forced to use due to this